andressamelo/Search-Product-App/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## To build the project for production

 ### `npm run build`

-Builds the app for production.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.